Natasapowell/Final_Coding_Assignment/README.md

 <<<<<<< HEAD
 # This is my Final Assignment for the course Coding for Economists

+In the pythoncode folder there are 3 python files including the relevant code for python.
+In the statacode folder, I am analysing a dataset from my work, and there are dofiles, the resulting cleaned dataset and resulting graphs.

 ## My  aim is to fulfil the following points

 1. Understand folder structure.
 Perform operations on files in different folders.